-2.3 million cars across Australia have a potentially deadly fault.
+Up to 4 million cars across Australia were affected by a potentially deadly fault, with 2.3 million cars yet to be fixed.
 The Takata brand airbags installed in the cars carry a risk of catastrophic injury or death, with a fault causing them to send shrapnel flying with force at drivers and passengers when the airbags deploy.

 The recall started back in 2009, and it is a shambles.
 It’s why CHOICE is calling for changes to the consumer law to force companies to do better.

 - Head to the Product Safety website and check if your car is on the recall list.